MAJORS AVAILABLE FOR SPRING/SUMMER CALENDAR

 The Digital Arts and Sciences degree is a core computer science degree with special emphasis on human-centered computing, which includes art, design and computing courses that are related to digital media, interaction and communication.
 Graduates will be well versed in issues and solutions for basic art techniques and graphic art design as well as modeling 3D virtual worlds.
 (Incoming IA Students Spring 2022, please consult UF Catalog for DAS requirements.)

-College of Journalism and Communications
+College of Journalism & Communications

-Advertising Agency curriculum emphasizes skills that are necessary for entry-level positions in an advertising agency and is designed to provide a foundation for advancement to positions of leadership in these organizations.
+This curriculum emphasizes skills that are necessary for entry-level positions in an advertising agency and is designed to provide a foundation for advancement to positions of leadership in these organizations.
 This specialization introduces the concepts and skills needed to prepare for careers in account management, account planning, media planning, research, art direction, and copywriting.
 All students in the Advertising Campaigns course are required to complete a program-level assessment.

-Persuasive Messaging curriculum focuses on the skill set required to engage media audiences through the use of strategic, persuasive communications.
+The Persuasive Messaging curriculum focuses on the skill set required to engage media audiences through the use of strategic, persuasive communications.
 The specialization emphasizes the concepts and application of audience and media analytics, advertising sales, brand storytelling, and message persuasion.
 The specialization prepares students for careers in a broad array of industries and organizations.

 The Department of Journalism consistently ranks among the best journalism programs in the country.
 It is housed in a college professionally accredited by the Accrediting Council for Education in Journalism and Mass Communication.
 The department’s mission is to teach the art and craft of journalism and to foster an appreciation for accuracy, fairness, truth and diversity.